gitbucket-plugins/gitbucket-community.herokuapp.com/README.md

 - commit & push the changes

 ## Try it locally

-Execute `run.sh` to start GitBucket locally in the current directory, with the current downloded plug-ins.
+Execute `./run.sh` from the current directory to start GitBucket locally ( http://localhost:8080/gitbucket/ ), with `GITBUCKET_HOME`  as the current directory: it will be using all the currently downloaded plug-ins.

 ## Errors